KhaledAldeek/KhaledAldeek/README.md

 - 🌱 Currently improving my skills in **Java**, **C**, **HTML**, **CSS**, **JavaScript**, and **SQL**.
 - 🔧 Interested in both **frontend** (design & usability) and **backend** (logic & databases).
 - 🎯 My goal is to become a professional **Full-Stack Developer** capable of delivering complete solutions.
-- 📂 Currently, I don’t have projects yet — but I’m actively learning and preparing to build!
+- 📂 Currently, I don't have projects yet — but I'm actively learning and preparing to build!

 ---